marios-code-path/demo-chat/chat-core/README.md

         fun encode(record: F): E
     }

-Primarliy I need a way to exchange JSON objects for core type [T,V,Q] objects, and possibly (experimentally) abstract EMPTY values.
+Primarliy I need a way to exchange JSON objects for core type [T, V, Q] objects, and possibly (experimentally) abstract EMPTY values for **total null safety**.

+### object state CAN describe nothing

-Observe that an Empty encoder for a string simply returns "" (nothing).
-Additionally, a more complicated type such as a UUID consisting of 0's.
+Empty encoder for a string simply returns "" (nothing).
+Additionally, a more complicated type such as a UUID consisting of 0's and Int might be 0.
+In any case, the application should not care what the non-value is.
+It should not be looking for a non-value.
+It is up to the application behaviour to respond when a violation occurs.
+Null tends to leak. this mean anyone building additional code up stack will have to determine when null is occured, then factor in a response to it.
+For example:

-That said, encoders provide more of a convenience and dont get used often, or it may actually go away altogeher if it's use is super limited later on.
+ExampleNull.kt:

+  val res = service.getOne()

+  if(res.total!=null)
+    return res.total.accumulators

+Kotlin does a good job of enforcing null safety.
+It is described in the [documentation](https://kotlinlang.org/docs/tutorials/kotlin-for-py/null-safety.html).

 ## Metadata of Hazards

 Being mindful about data shape with as little overlap as possible.
 In this project, I try to be mindful about data shapes and attempt as little as possible.
 Inheritance takes precedence over composition since there'll be many service/persistence specific implementations.
-This really is after all, a core library.
+This helps keep things tidy.

 Here's an example: